 Electronics assembly or circuit board cleaning is important to consider for reliable and dependable products.
-No matter what your cleaning process, getting the basics right are a great start.
+No matter what your PCB cleaning process, getting the basics right is a great start.

 Eight factors must be considered to successfully clean circuit boards – electronic assemblies:

 - Printed Circuit Board / Assembly to Be Cleaned: The part being cleaned, and the end result and customer expectations will drive the cleaning process.

 - Soil(s): The type and make-up of the solder flux/pastes, the mix and the solubility of each soil will be a determining factor when developing a cleaning process.